reidac/buttons/factorial.md

 ### Factorial

-This is a simpler algorithm, and is a good place to start.
+This is a simple algorithm, and is a good place to start.

 The factorial of a number n, denoted n!, is the product of that number and all the numbers less than it, down to 1, and